10 Warning Signs And Symptoms Of Brain Tumors You Should Know

 10 Signs Of A Brain Tumor

-Seizures are often the first reason people visit the doctor fearing brain tumor.
-The other symptoms like persistent headaches, nausea, fatigue, and vision problems are too generic to suggest a tumor.
-Because the brain controls the functions of different body parts, depending on the location of the tumor, patients may experience personality change, loss of memory, balance, meaningful speech, and abnormal changes in the body like growth of breasts in men and excessive milk production in women.
-Symptoms alone aren't sufficient to detect a brain tumor, a CT scan or an MRI is required.
+Seizures are often the first reason people suspect brain tumor.
+Other brain tumor symptoms include persistent headaches, nausea, fatigue, and vision problems.
+As the brain controls the functions of different body parts, depending on the location of the tumor, patients may experience personality change, loss of memory, balance, communication skills, and abnormal changes in the body, like growth of breasts in men and abnormally large limbs.
+Symptoms alone aren't sufficient to detect a brain tumor; a CT scan or an MRI is required.

 A brain tumor may sound like a scary, even devastating possibility.
 Basically a growth of abnormal cells in your brain, a brain tumor can be benign – that is, without cancer cells or malignant – with cancer cells.
 Understanding brain tumor symptoms early can mean a better shot at a positive outcome.

 Brain tumor symptoms are caused by their location or the pressure they put on the brain.
 Which is why symptoms vary from one patient to another.

 1. Seizures: Mostly Partial

 Believe it or not, seizures are the commonest symptom of brain tumor, with about 60% patients experiencing them.
 They occur mostly when the tumors are located in the central part of the brain and have a slow growth rate and many lesions.1